mgranic/futsal_league_app/README.md

 Futsal league is Flutter app that allows user to create futsal match by matching up different teams, adding players and tracking time and stats.

-It was created for a speciffic futsal league but can be used anywhere.
+It was created for a speciffic futsal league that i participated in but it can be used anywhere.

 ## Features